 The winner is the first to 21 shots.

 100 up singles - open to all players.

 Four woods are used with the 1st scoring 4, the 2nd 3, 3rd 2 and 4th 1point.
 The match winner is the first to 100 points.

 The Jimmy Brightwell singles competition - open to all players.

 Matches are played in sets, each set won by the first to reach 7 points.
 The winner is the best of 3 sets, 5 in the final.

 Club pairs - open to all players, pairs drawn by the selection committee, matches played over 21 ends.

-Playing with guests – members are entitled to invite guests to play provide the club house is open and a rink is available, club matches and competitions will have priority
+Members are entitled to invite guests to play provide the club house is open and a rink is available, club matches and competitions will have priority.

 Full details are set out in the club rulebook.